Are you one of those unfortunate cat lovers who sneezes at the mere thought of a cat?

 Myths about hypoallergenic cats

-When it comes to hypoallergenic cats, there's a litter box full of misconceptions.
+When it comes to cats for allergic owners, there's a litter box full of misconceptions.
 Let’s run through them, shall we?

-2. "Hairless cats are the best option for allergy sufferers'': Ah, the sphynx.
+"Hairless cats are the best option for allergy sufferers'': Ah, the Sphynx.
 Feline baldness must lead to a sniffle-free home, right?
-Look, it’s true that hairless cats are extremely hypoallergenic compared to other breeds, but they still produce the Fel d 1 protein.
+Look, it’s true that hairless cats are extremely hypoallergenic compared to other breeds, but they still produce the Fel d 1 protein in their saliva, urine and sebaceous glands.
 Did we mention that no cat is truly hypoallergenic?

 Separating myth from reality can help you set the right expectations when you choose a (mostly) hypoallergenic cat.